ibmdb/python-ibmdb/install.md

 	a.
 Removing text tag from ibm_db.so resolves error with  "CEE3512S An HFS load of module ... failed." i.e. chtag -R <path to Python ibm-db egg file>/ibm_db.so
 	b.
 File, which is used in DSNAOINI should be tagged as binary, if it tagged as text - it can't be used for some reason by python/db2 code.
 	c.
 It is possible to connect to default DB2  subsystem (set in DSNAOINI file) by using empty connection string in python ibm_db.
 	d.
-You need to make sure all environment variables are set before compiling a python module as mentioned below.
+You need to make sure all environment variables as mentioned below are set before running the installation script i.e. Install_z_ibm-db.

 ```